pytroll/fcidecomp/documentation/solution-design/source/support_to_usage_patterns.rst

-The approach to integrate the described solution with the Data Tailor includes a revision of the current build and installation approach for the ``epct_plugin_mtg4africa`` customisation plugin, so that it installs the FCIDECOMP support through the Python package described above and its dependencies.
+The approach to integrate the described solution with the Data Tailor includes a revision of the current build and installation approach for the ``epct_plugin_mtg4africa`` customisation plugin, so that it installs the FCIDECOMP support and its dependencies from the new conda package (see :ref:`packaging_and_deployment`_).

 .. _integration_with_netcdf_java: